© Crown copyright 2017

 This publication is licensed under the terms of the Open Government Licence v3.0 except where otherwise stated.
 To view this licence, visit nationalarchives.gov.uk/doc/open-government-licence/version/3 or write to the Information Policy Team, The National Archives, Kew, London TW9 4DU, or email: firstname.lastname@example.org.

 Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.

 This publication is available at https://www.gov.uk/government/publications/hmrc-shares-and-assets-valuations-sav/hmrc-shares-and-assets-valuations-sav

-The list below doesn’t cover everything, but you should contact Shares and Assets Valuations (SAV), a specialist area of HM Revenue and Customs (HMRC), if you need a valuation for tax purposes for:
+The Shares and Assets Valuations (SAV) team are a specialist area of HM Revenue and Customs (HMRC) who value the following for tax purposes: